Coastal fortifications of Singapore

 The second phase was prior to the Second World War and was to counter the threat posed by Japan with a building program implemented in 1933.
 The focus of the defences moved to the protection of the Eastern entrance to the Johore strait which guarded the entrance to the Singapore Naval Base.
-A number of the existing batteries were upgraded and new more powerful 15" guns and AMTB (Anti Motor Torpedo Boat) Batteries were added to the fortress.
+A number of the existing batteries were upgraded and new, more powerful, 15-inch guns and AMTB (anti motor torpedo boat) batteries were added to the fortress.